yildirimhalil/yildirimhalil/README.md

 ## Hello, I'm Halil 👋

-I'm a computer engineering student and a full-stack developer with a passion for learning and building software solutions.
+I'm a computer engineer and a full-stack developer with a passion for learning and building software solutions.
 I love exploring new technologies and staying up-to-date with industry trends.

 ### Technologies